 The topic is delivered using brief written statements and graphic materials, such as charts, figures and photographs displayed on a poster board.
 Presenters have the opportunity to discuss their work with symposium participants during designated times in the programme.
 The dimensions of the poster should be A0 paper size (portrait orientation) (841 x 1189 mm / 33.1 x 46.8 in).

 Abstract authors may specify their preferred format.
-It should be noted that there is limited time during the symposium for platform presentation.
+It should be noted that there is very limited time during the symposium for oral presentations.
 Abstracts not selected for platform presentation will be offered the opportunity to present their work as a poster.

 - The symposium language is English and all abstracts and presentations must be made in English.
 Translation will not be provided.